Kara710/Static-Web-Page/README.md

 | |;smtp_port = 25
 | |;sendmail_from ="admin@wampserver.invalid"

-5.It is important to move your php file on "C:\wamp64\www" , otherwise it will not work.
+5.It is important to move your php file on "C:\wamp64\www" , otherwise it will not work.<br>
 6.Make sure that your server have enable ssl and sockets.
 You will find them on PHP extentions.